 This information is only an introduction.
 Obviously, CCLs and PCCLs are very complex concepts.
 Please refer to the Appendix C of the AR-DRG v6.0 Definitions Manual Volume Three for more information.

-AR-DRG v6.0 Definitions Manuals can be purchased from the Independent Hospital Pricing Authority (IHPA)
+AR-DRG v6.0 Definitions Manuals can be purchased from the Independent Health and Aged Care Pricing Authority.

 Australian Refined Diagnosis Related Groups Version 6.0 Definitions Manual produced by the Australian Government Department of Health and Ageing